ZEBRA HOLLYHOCK SEEDS

 MYSTIC MERLINZebra Hollyhock

-A magical blend of large silky hibiscus-like blooms of deep purple, mauve and true blue.
-They are produced freely from July until frost.
-Great for the back of the border where it will grow 4-5 feet tall and 2 feet wide.
-The flowers are excellent for cutting.
+A magical blend of large, silky, hibiscus-like blooms of deep purple, mauve and true blue.
+Flowers are produced freely from July until frost.
+An ideal plant for the back of the border, where it will grow 4-5 feet tall, and 2 feet wide.
+Blooms are excellent for cutting.
 Winter hardy to zone 3.

 How to Plant Zebra Hollyhock Seeds

-Sow seed in 2 inch pots or cell packs, press into soil and lightly cover.
-Kept at 70-75° F. germination is in 14-28 days.
-Can direct sow into prepared seed beds after all danger of frost, in groups of 3-4 seeds spaced 12-24 inches apart.
+Sow zebra hollyhock seed in 2 inch pots or cell packs, press into soil and lightly cover.
+Kept at 70-75° F., germination is in 14-28 days.
+Can direct sow zebra hollyhock seed into prepared seed beds after all danger of frost, in groups of 3-4 seeds spaced 12-24 inches apart.
 Thin to the strongest plant.

-Growing Zebra Hollyhocks: Full or part sun.
-Tolerates a wide range of soils as long as drainage is good.
-Once established, plants are drought tolerant, bloom will be much heavier with moderate to average water.
+Growing zebra hollyhock: Full or part sun.
+Zebra hollyhocks tolerate a wide range of soils as long as drainage is good.
+Once established, plants are drought tolerant, bloom will be heavier with moderate to average water.
 Feed with all purpose fertilizer before growth begins in spring.
 Flowers are excellent for cutting, and attract butterflies and hummingbirds.
 Remove old blooms or cut plants back to encourage repeat flowering.

-Zebra Hollyhocks are rugged, we have seen them sprout in the cracks of our sunny concrete patio, survive the season, throw out a few blooms, living only on the soil left behind by our push broom and the occasional run-off from the lawn sprinklers.
-Zebra Hollyhocks grow to please and in a more ideal location, and with modest attention, will reward you with a long season of colorful bloom.
+Zebra hollyhocks are rugged; we have seen them sprout in the cracks of our sunny concrete patio, survive the season, throw out a few blooms, and live only on the soil left behind by our push broom, and the occasional run-off from the lawn sprinklers.
+Zebra hollyhocks grow to please and in more ideal locations, with modest attention, will reward you with a long season of colorful bloom.